herichovadajana/herichovadajana.github.io/_posts/2022-07-01-clojure-threads.markdown

 I will show you simple example of starting new thread.

 We have functon named `make-fn` .
 This funtion takes one argument `text` and as a result returns an anonymous function without an argument.
-This anonymous function is looping function, and will print numbers from 1 - 10, prepended by `text` (argument from the outer function - as you can see, we are uilizing closures).
+This anonymous function is looping function, and will print numbers from 1 - 10, prepended by `text` (argument from the outer function - as you can see, we are utilizing closures).

 <script src="https://gist.github.com/d91b2a60f86c7a5d3c3a.js"></script>